Gynecomastia in Charleston, SC

 The length of the procedure depends on the amount of tissue and fat needing to be removed.
 Gynecomastia treatment involving minor amounts of tissue and fat removal will conclude sooner than a procedure involving significant tissue, fat, and skin excision.

 Dr. Brian G. Widenhouse is passionately committed to reflecting your inner beauty.
-Using the latest and most advanced procedures for cosmetic and reconstructive surgery, our team offers full body plastic surgery, emphasizing overall health and wellness to the residents of Charleston, Daniel Island, Mount Pleasant and the surrounding communities in South Carolina.
+Using the latest and most advanced procedures for cosmetic and reconstructive surgery, our team offers full body plastic surgery, emphasizing overall health and wellness to the residents of Charleston, Daniel Island, Mount Pleasant, Summerville and the surrounding communities in South Carolina.
 Contact Port City Plastic Surgery today!